afkk25/DressUp-application-Java-/README.md

   - Load and save collections to a file.

 Usage: Run this class to manage a dynamic clothing collection with persistent data storage.

+├── LICENSE
+├── README.md          <- Information about the project
+│
+├── src                <- Source code folder for this project
+    │
+    ├── Clothes           <- Clothes Class
+    │
+    ├── Orders           <- Folder for Task documentations, Meeting Presentations and task Workflow Documents and Diagrams.
+    │
+    ├── User     <- Data dictionaries, manuals, and all other explanatory references used │
+    ├── aui/project          <- Master folder for all individual task folders